k15z/konics/README.md

 **should** work out-of-the box on macOS and Windows 10; if you use some other OS, you will need to compile POV-Ray yourself and make sure the `povray` binary can be found on your PATH.

+Note: The new `proton` rendering engine is much, much faster than `povray`.
+However, it doesn't run on headless servers yet and is still experimental.
+If you want to try it out, download the app from the experimental directory and run it - `konics` will automatically use `proton`.

 ## setup
 Let's break down the below commands.
 First we pull the latest build of konics from the Docker Hub - if it says not found, that's probably because it's private and you should email me for access.
 Next